mlund/faunus/docs/_docs/analysis.md

 ~~~

 **Note:** all analysis methods support the `nstep` keyword that defines the interval between
-sampling points.
+sampling points and the `nskip` keyword that defines the number of initial steps that are excluded from the analysis.
 In addition all analysis provide output statistics of number of sample
 points, and the relative run-time spent on the analysis.
 {: .notice--info}